 Dr. Joy explains this contradiction, and its devastating consequences for both people and animals, in her powerful TEDx talk below, which went viral in only the first few weeks of airing:

-Learn more at Beyond Carnism.
-And if you were moved by Melanie Joy’s TEDx talk, please share it on social media with the text, “Psychologist explains why people eat certain animals but not others.“
+More details at Beyond Carnism and if you were moved by Melanie Joy's TEDx talk, please share it on social media with the text, "Psychologist explains why people eat certain animals but not others."